raspberrypilearning/mapping-the-weather/learn.md

-By learning how to map the weather, you will learn:
+By finding out how to map the weather, you will learn how to:

-- How to fetch data using a RESTful API
+- fetch data using a RESTful API
-- How to produce a variety of maps using the Python folium library
+- produce a variety of maps using the Python `folium` library
-- How to plot data points on a map
+- plot data points on a map

-This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):
+This resource covers elements from the following strand of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):

 - [Apply abstraction and decomposition to solve more complex problems](https://www.raspberrypi.org/curriculum/programming/developer)